Built-ins

 format string.
 The format string is the first argument, and it contains

 specifiers.
-Specifiers start with a percent sign %
+Specifiers start with a percent sign %.
+They

 inside the format string.
 The rest of the format string is printed to the output area